-“My father loved the arts and his great hobby was sculpture, but the truth is that he was utterly hopeless as a painter,” recalls an amused Anna Dickerson, as she pieces together her journey through professional life as an artist.
+“My father loved the arts and his great hobby was sculpture,” recalls an amused Anna Dickerson, as she pieces together her journey through professional life as an artist.
 “I remember his open-top Fiat 500 full of canvases for me to paint on and his delight when I did eventually become a painter.
 I got so much encouragement as a child from both parents; I was painting the whole time, from as far back as I can remember, and there always seemed to be a lot of Prussian blue attached to walls and furniture!”

 A sizeable chunk of Anna’s childhood was spent in Rome, where her father worked for the United Nations.
 Going to boarding school at Bedales was a natural outlet both for her talent and that of her musically gifted brother.
 “I actually started at Dunhurst in Block Two, where the painting department wasn’t quite as established as it was at Bedales itself,” Anna reflects.
 Typically of the Bedales ethos, a solution was readily found for the budding painter.
 “The good old pre-health and safety days – I was often given the key to the art room and allowed to discover things for myself,” she explains.
 “I just painted, and quickly fell in love with oil painting and the tactile quality of the paint.
 It always appealed to me more than watercolour, which is its own particular skill and discipline.”